ibuetler/p3s-twitter/Tutorial.md

 ## Introduction

 This challenge is about creating a Web Crawler for Twitter with Python 3.
-You will get the name of the Twitter Profil we will use.
-The Name is located in the Profile.txt File.
+This Crawler will search through the twitter website in an automated way and read all HTML-tags until our desired tag is found.

 ### Learn how to ...